Carequinha

 George Savalla Gomes, better known as Carequinha or Baldy the Clown (July 18, 1915 in Rio Bonito - April 5, 2006 in São Gonçalo), was a Brazilian clown and actor, born in a circus to a circus family.
 He had a thick head of hair, but wore a bald wig, starting from five years old – he was a clown in Circus Ocidental until the age of twelve.
 He was the first Brazilian clown to have his own TV show – Circo Bombril, later called Circo Carequinha ran for 16 years.
+He was a Freemason.